Shiranui (optical phenomenon)

 Shiranui (不知火, unknown fire) is an atmospheric ghost light told about in Kyushu.
-They are said to appear on days of the noon moon such the kaijitsu (29th or 30th day) of the seventh month of the lunisolar Japanese calendar when the wind is weak, in the Yatsushiro Sea and the Ariake Sea.
+They are said to appear on days of the noon moon such as the kaijitsu (29th or 30th day) of the seventh month of the lunisolar Japanese calendar when the wind is weak, in the Yatsushiro Sea and the Ariake Sea.
 The phenomenon persists in the present day, with the strange lights having been determined to be an atmospheric optical phenomenon.

 Summary

 The phenomenon occurs several kilometers out from the shore in open water.
 First, one or two flames (called "oyabi" (親火, lit. "parent-fire")) will appear.
 These will split off to the left and right and multiply, eventually producing anywhere from several hundred to several thousand flames in a row.
 They are said to span four to eight kilometers.
 It is believed that the greatest number of shiranui can be seen at the lowest tide, within two hours of 3:00AM.

 They are said to be invisible from the water's surface and visible up to ten meters above the surface.
 If one attempts to approach them, they will appear to get farther away.
 They were formerly believed to be the lamps of the Dragon God, and nearby fishing villages would prohibit fishing on days when shiranui were seen.

 According to the Nihon Shoki, the Hizen no Kuni Fudoki, and the "Higo no Kuni Fudoki", when Emperor Keiko conquered Kumamoto in southern Kyushu, they advanced using the shiranui as a landmark.
 In his journey to expand the Yamato Ōken, he saw inexplicable spots of moving fire, shiranui, in the Ariake Sea and the Yatsushiro Sea (also called the Shiranui Sea).
 When he told local gozoku about these sightings, the gozoku replied that they did not know of this fire.
 It was thus named "shiranu hi" ("unknown fire," which eventually was slurred into "shiranui"), and the area was named Hi Province (火国 or 肥国, Hi no kuni), now known as Kumamoto Prefecture.